viewdo/x-ui/packages/core/src/components/x-data/actions.md

 ### `register-provider`

-Register a new data-provider.
-See [Data Providers](/data/providers) for more information.
+This action registers a custom data-provider.